 Mechanic’s liens are complicated legal actions, and they must be done in accordance with all state laws.
 Otherwise, an unpaid party may lose their right to collect their debt from the property owner.
 If you are a contractor, subcontractor, project owner, or any other party that is involved in a construction project, and you need to file, enforce, or defend against a construction lien, you need an experienced attorney in your corner to advocate forcefully for your legal rights and interests.

-At the Law Offices of Matthew S. Evans, III, we have several decades of combined experience in real estate and construction law.
+At the Evans Law, we have several decades of combined experience in real estate and construction law.
 Our practice is focused almost exclusively on these two areas of the law, and we have in-depth knowledge of the complexities involved with these practice areas, and how the governing statutes are applied on a daily basis throughout the Maryland courts.

 We represent general contractors, subcontractors, suppliers, manufacturers, and all other parties that work in or are associated with the construction industry.
 We also represent individual property owners.
 When there is a dispute over payment for materials and labor on a construction project, we work closely with our clients, exploring every potential legal avenue to most effectively resolve the dispute.

 If it becomes necessary to file a mechanic’s lien, we provide skilled legal guidance throughout the process to help ensure a favorable outcome for our clients.
 When a construction lien has been improperly filed on a property owner (such as when a contractor is trying to collect money for work that was not completed), we work hand in hand with the owner to aggressively challenge the lien.